 What does AI mean?

-Intelligence is referred to simply as the ability to acquire and apply knowledge and skills, and artificial intelligence refers to a non-human ability to exhibit human intelligence and carry out, or ‘compute’ tasks, often referring to computational agents set up to carry out specific tasks.
+Intelligence is referred to simply as the ability to acquire and apply knowledge and skills.
+Artificial intelligence refers to a non-human ability to exhibit human intelligence and carry out, or ‘compute’ tasks, often referring to computational agents set up to carry out specific tasks.

-What’s key here, is the intelligence element of AI is defined as needing to ‘acquire’ knowledge and skill in order to operate, however these systems are typically programmed by humans to analyse mass amounts of data and create valuable outputs which can assist and focus on specific tasks - this is referred to as Narrow AI.
+Systems are typically programmed by humans to analyse mass amounts of data and create valuable outputs which can assist and focus on specific tasks - referred to as Narrow AI.
 Narrow AI assists humans with thinking tasks.

 Strong or General AI refers to systems which can solve any intellectual task, is much more broad and human-like but is much more complex and does not exist in practice.